karmaobserver/ISA-Restaurant-Reservations/README.md

-# ISA-Resturant-Reservations
+# ISA-Restaurant-Reservations
-This is a web application which represents an online returant reservations.
+This is a web application which enables online restaurant reservations.
 Emphasis is put on EJB 3.0 with Servlets following MVC architecture pattern.
 It is a project for Internet Software Architecture course at Faculty of Technical Sciences, University of Novi Sad.